 ending in a Tie

-Player agents must pass a certification exam, register and pay annual dues to the CFLPA in order to represent CFL players as agents or financial advisors.
+Player agents, or contract advisors in the CFLPA parlance starting in 2014, must pass a certification exam, register and pay annual dues to the CFLPA in order to represent CFL players as agents or financial advisors.
 Contract Advisors must achieve a score of 75% or greater on the examination in order to be considered for registration with the CFLPA.
-Per the 2012 renewal notice (removed from home page, no direct link available to notice), agent renewal dues were $330.39 and initial agent dues were $706.25 including taxes.
+Per the 2021 products listed on the CFLPA store, the agent renewal fee is $412.45 and initial agent registration is $791.

 Player agents registered with the CFLPA and allowed to represent CFL players have their fee guidelines set by the CFLPA in a standard player/agent contract.
 The fee structure defines an maximum percentage for agent compensation only on the portion of salary above the standard minimum contract value.
 It is believed this structure is 7% for the first year, 4% for the second year and 2% for any third year of the contract.
 In 2012, the CFLPA rejected a proposal to change the structure to a flat fee of 3% of the contracts value annually.